smolquants/papr-review-2023-02/review/oracle-manipulation.md

 The cap $B^{+}_{R/M}$ on the target-to-mark ratio does a very good job at eliminating the viablity of this manipulation attack for most "reasonable" time frames of $\Delta t$.
 For the current average LTV on PAPR at 90 day funding period, the attacker would have to wait $\Delta t \approx 44$ days for the manipulation to even become possible.
-Even assuming the shortest funding period allowed of
-[28 days](https://github.com/with-backed/papr/blob/master/src/UniswapOracleFundingRateController.sol#L123), the attacker would
-need to wait at least $\Delta t \approx 14$ days.
+Assuming the shortest funding period allowed of [28 days](https://github.com/with-backed/papr/blob/master/src/UniswapOracleFundingRateController.sol#L123), the attacker would need to wait at least $\Delta t \approx 14$ days.